 Schools shall not establish a two-tier educational system by requiring a minimal educational standard and only offering a second, higher educational standard that pupils may only obtain through payment of a fee or purchase of additional supplies that the school does not provide.

-A school shall not offer course credit or privileges related to educational activities in exchange for money or donations of goods or services from a pupil or a pupil's parents or guardians, nor shall the school remove such credit or privileges for failure to make a donation.
+A school shall not offer course credit or privileges related to educational activities in exchange for money or donations of goods or services from a pupil, or a pupil's parents or guardians, nor shall the school remove such credit or privileges for failure to make a donation.

-Voluntary donations of funds or property or participation in fundraising activities are allowed, and prizes or other recognition may be given for participating in fundraising activities.
+Voluntary donations of funds or property, or participation in fundraising activities are allowed, and prizes or other recognition may be given for participating in fundraising activities.

 AB 1575 shall not be interpreted to prohibit the imposition of a fee, deposit, or other charge otherwise allowed by law.